 Scope of Study

-Subject Terms: education, ethnicity, exercise, family, income, health behavior, health care utilization, health status, job stress, life events, mental health, nutrition, physical condition, quality of life, recreation, religion, social life, social networks, work environment
+Subject Terms: education, ethnicity, exercise, families, health behavior, health services utilization, health status, income, job stress, life events, mental health, nutrition, physical condition, quality of life, recreation, religion, social life, social networks, work environment

 Geographic Coverage: United States